-Hearing Panel: The College's formal grievance process provides for a live hearing.
+The College's Hearing Resolution process provides for a live hearing.
 Live hearings are conducted with all parties physically present in the same hearing room, or at either the College's discretion or the request of Complainant or Respondent, any or all parties, witnesses, and other participants may appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other.

 At the conclusion of the investigation, the Title IX Coordinator or designee will refer the Investigation Packet to the Chair of the Hearing Panel.
 The Hearing Panel consists of three (3) decision-makers, which includes the Chair of the Hearing Panel.
-The Chair of the Hearing Panel is designated by the Title IC Coordinator and can be an employee of the College, or an external professional engaged by the College.
+The Chair of the Hearing Panel is designated by the Title IX Coordinator and can be an employee of the College, or external professional engaged by the College.

 The Chair of the Hearing Panel has absolute discretion to decide upon the format for the Hearing and to determine which witnesses are relevant to the outcome determination.
-The Chair of the Hearing Panel, in consultation with the Title IX Coordinator or designee, may decline to hear from a witness where they conclude that the information is not necessary for the outcome determination.
-The Chair also presides over the resolution of any disputes on questions of relevance and participant decorum and is empowered to consult with the Title IX Coordinator or designee, and General Counsel, for advice in the promulgation of the Chair's responsibilities.
+The Chair of the

+Hearing Panel may decline to hear from a witness where they conclude that the information is not necessary for the outcome determination.
+The Chair also presides over the resolution of any disputes on questions of relevance and participant decorum and is empowered to consult with the General Counsel, for advice in the promulgation of the Chair's responsibilities.